 - poor circulation

 - nerve damage

 Poor blood circulation is a form of vascular disease in which blood doesn’t flow to your feet efficiently.
 Poor circulation can also make it more difficult for ulcers to heal.

-High glucose levels can slow down the healing process of an infected foot ulcer, so blood sugar management is critical.
-People with type 2 diabetes often have a harder time fighting off infections from ulcers.
+High glucose levels can slow the healing process of an infected foot ulcer, so blood sugar management is critical.
+People with type 2 diabetes and other ailments often have a harder time fighting off infections from ulcers.

-Nerve damage is a long-term effect and can even lead to a loss of feeling in your feet.
-Damaged nerves can feel tingly and painful at first.
-Nerve damage reduces your sensitivity to foot pain and results in painless wounds that can cause ulcers.
+Nerve damage is a long-term effect and can lead to a loss of feeling in your feet.
+Damaged nerves can feel tingly and painful.
+Nerve damage reduces sensitivity to foot pain and results in painless wounds that can cause ulcers.